QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 mx.symbol.RNN(symbol, name, hidden_dim, type = c('1toN', 'Nto1', 'NtoN', 'syncNtoN'), ...)
 ```

 On one hand, as a proof-of-concept I had already implemented RNN to learn 8-digit binary calculus using Rcpp starting from scratch (See [Gist](https://gist.github.com/Puriney/072a37ea8a181f0b6168)), e.g. learning $\,01111001 + 00010101 = 10001110\,$  for $\,121+21=142\,$.
-Because the each digit is equivalent to timestamp, shown as following figure, my proof-of-concept implementation was indeed equivalent to and did manage to fullfill a synced many-to-many RNN construction.
+Because the each digit is equivalent to timestamp, shown as following figure, my proof-of-concept implementation was indeed equivalent to and did manage to fulfill a synced many-to-many RNN construction.

 ![binary-addition.png](resources/C911FF3D7C7E860A4082232496BDC508.png)

-(The green arrows indicating the direction of forward propogation within hidden layer are reversed for better illustration of binary addition.)
+(The green arrows indicating the direction of forward propagation within hidden layer are reversed for better illustration of binary addition.)

 On the other hand, thanks to the fact that the approach of MXNet to build model is declarative, composing computation graph is more friendly for both R users and developers.
-Given the fact that I am clear about theory and implementation of RNN, translating imprerative codes to declarative operations is what I am next expected to do.
+Given the fact that I am clear about theory and implementation of RNN, translating imperative codes to declarative operations is what I am next expected to do.

 As a result of this proposal, the pipeline of building the same RNN is expected to be shown as following snippet which is declarative and standardized, rather than 200+ lines of customized and imperative C++ codes.